 I know I’m starting to sound like a Hilton sales representative here, but the Garden Grille is another Hilton Hotel restaurant we tried (it’s located in the Hilton Garden Inn Cusco) and it’s wonderful.

-Huge serving sizes and top-quality food was why we loved the Garden Grille.
+Huge serving sizes and top-quality food were why we loved the Garden Grille.
 Not that we need to eat huge portions, but it’s nice to be able to fill your belly!
 Especially when you’ve got days of hiking ahead of you.

 The interior is nothing special, standard hotel design, but the views over Cusco’s rooftops and the mountains in the background take it up a notch.
 Staff moved at a very casual speed.